dpetrovics/web-app-starter/README.md

 ## To Do

-refactor if necessary, esp login.clj add documentation! 'lein doc' to check.
+* refactor if necessary, esp login.clj
+* add documentation! 'lein doc' to check.
-Project deps - move away from using the paddleguru ones if not necessary.
+* Project deps: move away from using the paddleguru ones if not necessary.
+* add support for changing email address?

 ## License